kwdChan/pyscratch/docs/tutorial/day1-basics/6-backdrop.md

 {:toc}
 </details>

-{: .highlight}
+{: .highlight }
-> Please update PyScratch to make sure the version is at least 2.0.
+> This tutorial requires PyScratch version 2.1.0 or above.

 ## Demo 1: Adding a Backdrop